Anatomy of a Landing Page for a More Effective Email Marketing Campaign

 There are just as many types of landing pages, as there are methods to promote them.
 The key to providing the best landing page is to ensure it flows with your business.
 The most important thing to ask yourself is: what is it you want your customers to do.

 Do you want your customers to register for an upcoming webinar, buy your eBook, complete a quote, or opt in for a report?
 Whatever it is you want them to do, it should be evident to your customer.
-See also: What is email marketing and why do you still need it?
+See also: Improve Your Email Signups with These Simple Tips

 Create Custom Landing Pages